Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 What are the most popular botanical gardens in Hawaii?

 Hawaii has some of the prettiest botanical gardens in the United States.
 The most famous garden on Oahu is the Ho’omaluhia Botanical Garden and it’s all over Instagram.
 Maui has the beautiful Garden of Eden along the Road to Hana.
 Kauai has the Limahuli Botanical Garden.
-And the Big Island has the Hawaii Tropical Bioresere & Garden.
+And the Big Island has the Hawaii Tropical Botanical Garden, a must-see destination for plant lovers.

 How many Hilo botanical gardens on the Big Island?